MileHacker Logo

 Historical Significance

 Following the Treaty of the Pyrenean mountains in 1659, Collioure became part of The french republic, marking a permanent shift from Spanish to French control.
 The town’s defenses were further strengthened by the renowned military engineer Vauban in the 17th century, underscoring its continuing critical importance.
 Fort Saint-Elme, situated above the town, is a testament to this time of military engineering.
-These fortifications, now historic sites, narrate tales of sieges, battles, and changing allegiances.
+These fortifications, now historic sites, narrate stories of sieges, battles, and changing allegiances.

 Fishing Heritage